HermanniH/QRAKEN/README.md

 ## Pre-requisites:

--Numpy
+- Numpy

--Scipy
+- Scipy

--Trevisan extractor (follow installation steps [here](https://github.com/jdbancal/libtrevisan) )
+- Trevisan extractor (follow installation steps [here](https://github.com/jdbancal/libtrevisan) )

--Binascii
+- Binascii

--Pickle
+- Pickle

--Qiskit
+- Qiskit

 We recommend installing Anaconda, which provides you with most of the packages.
 Additionally you only need Qiskit and the extractor algorithm.